decentraland/js-sdk-toolchain/packages/@dcl/playground-assets/etc/playground-assets.api.md

 // @public
 export type OverflowType = 'hidden' | 'scroll' | 'visible';

-// Warning: (ae-missing-release-tag) "PBAnimationState" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export interface PBAnimationState {
     // (undocumented)